jordifierro/jordifierro.github.io/_posts/2016-02-22-rails-apicontroller-and-concerns.md

 This post is about how I've structured the code that concerns about controllers common behavior
-(I'll only speak about controllers, but the concept can be applied to models or whatever).
+(I'll only speak about controllers, but the concept can be applied to models too).

 ### ApiController versioning